follow-lang/metamath-to-follow/README.md

 ## Follow Folder Introduction

 - `content.follow.json`: store file list of all json files.
-- `terms.txt`: stores all term, which can be used to build tokenizer.
 - `[name].json`: stores the imformation of `[name]` block, which can be used for training.
+- `types.txt`: stores all name of types.
+- `terms.txt`: stores all term content, which can be used to build tokenizer.
+- `axioms.txt`: stores all name of axioms.
+- `thms.txt`: stores all name of thms.

 ### Block `type`